MSc PalaeobiologyFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The degree is research-based, and about half of our graduates go on to academic careers, usually starting with a PhD.
-The MSc is focused on methods and you will learn the latest techniques in phylogenetics, biomechanics and macroevolution training, which are highly sought after by PhD supervisors across the world.
+The MSc is focused on methods and you will learn the latest quantitative and analytical techniques which are highly sought after by PhD supervisors across the world.

-Finally, some graduates have gone into commercial work in marketing, the oil industry and computing, where their practical skills in palaeobiology and communication have proved invaluable.
+Finally, some graduates have gone into commercial work in marketing, consultancy, industry and computing, where their practical skills in palaeobiology and communication have proved invaluable.

 Request more information